 Intranet Focus Ltd has published a number of reports on various aspects of enterprise search, intranet and information management.
-We are going to take advantage of the COVID lock-down to update and where needed revise these reports.
+All can be downloaded free of charge and without the need to register on our site.

 Achieving enterprise search satisfaction is a 40 page report written with the support of my colleagues in The Search Network.
 In effect it is an update to my book Enterprise Search, which was published in 2015.
 Research published in the last couple of years indicates that the way in which employees search is often quite different to the use of web search applications, in particular the way in which users judge the value of results and indeed the entire results page.
 Among the topics covered are the enterprise information environment, the complexity of enterprise searching, how long do users spend searching and personalised enterprise search.
 An eight-element search satisfaction model is presented.